silicons/Citadel-Station-13-RP/code/modules/datanet/README.md

   - This allows for optimized / precomputed, event-driven routing graphs.
 - Processing should be bounded time.
   - Avoid NTSL-like handling.

+## This readme is bad.

+Yeah, this readme is bad.

+Uh.

+Read the code comments honestly.
+It's better documented than telecomms, but also a good bit more complicated.